 * IPHRC has funding dedicated to Indigenous students

 At the U of R, the trainee selection process is facilitated by the Research Office.
 For more information, please contact Research.Office@uregina.ca.

 SCPOR Trainee Intake form – Please fill out this form if you are interested in funding for a trainee.

 Trainee Terms of Reference – Please read this before filling out the Trainee intake form.

 Trainee Annual Progress Report – This report is required for all trainees who have been awarded a SCPOR Graduate Student Scholarship (Masters or PhD) or a SCPOR Postdoctoral Fellow Scholarship.
 The Annual Progress Report is due on March 31st each year.

 SCPOR would like recognize the current trainees who are working on SCPOR supported patient-oriented research projects:

-- Tracey Carr, Post-Doctoral Fellow in the Department of Community Health and Epidemiology, Supervisor Dr. Gary Groot.
+- Tracey Carr, Post-Doctoral Fellow in the Department of Community Health and Epidemiology.
+Supervisor: Dr. Gary Groot.
 University of Saskatchewan.
-Tracey is researching the role trust and worldview on shared decision making for Indigenous people with cancer.
+Tracey is researching the role of trust and worldview on shared decision making for Indigenous people with cancer.